 Drawing parallel to the Lord of the Rings, Game of Thrones, our famous Amar Chitra Katha comics of legend and valour, pulling every nerdy, geeky reference, I finally got the young knight in the house to watch it on telly.
 Needless to say, I sat alongside to watch.
 The story is long and the sequel is actually the prequel and we are getting ahead of ourselves.
 Whew!
 The excitement was palpable.

-And then I wished I hadn’t done it- watched the movie.
+And then I wished I hadn’t done it- watched the movie again.
 Nope!
 This was not how I remember.
 The waterfall was as stunning as ever and the men strapping and tall with muscles to rival Hulk but watching the antics of Baahubali Junior was uncomfortable.

 Seriously, did the makers have to reduce a battle hardened warrior into a simpering girl as soon as Junior makes his presence known.
 Over a course of one song she falls madly deeply in love and promptly loses her survival skills.
 She has to be rescued by our He-man who creates an actual avalanche to engineer a quick escape from a troop of determined soldiers.